apache/kvrocks-website/community/contributing.md

 - After making major changes to the documentation, we recommend that you preview the changed version locally first to avoid formatting errors; you can use `yarn start` to build and preview the page locally.
 - Do not copy from other copyrighted documents.

-## Find Tasks and Start to Contribute
+## Find tasks and start to contribute

 A major obstacle for people just starting out and wanting to get involved in the community can be the difficulty of knowing where to start.
 To solve this problem, here are some suggestions to help new contributors start with simple tasks to learn the structure of the code and participate in the community step by step: